lu22do/accounts-boilerplate-react/readme.md

-This is a meteor boilerplate for an app manipulating some data (a collection of 'stuffs') and protected by accounts using (by default) an email address for login.
-There is a concept of 'admin' account who can see and administer the users.
+This is a meteor boilerplate for an app manipulating some data (a collection of 'stuffs') and protected by accounts using a user name for login.
+There is a concept of 'admin' account who can see and administer the users (and any stuff data).

 Login is required to use the app.
+Only owner can delete/edit his own stuff.

 Templates:
 - Main
+- Topbar
+- Auth
     - Login
     - Register
-- Topbar
+- Stuffs
     - Stuff list
+- Users
     - User list
-- Logout

 This project was created by adding:
 - accounts-base